puppetlabs/puppetlabs-sqlserver/README.md

 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

-You can read the complete module contribution guide on the [Puppet Labs wiki](http://projects.puppetlabs.com/projects/module-site/wiki/Module_contributing).
+You can read the complete module contribution guide on [Contributing to the Puppet Forge](https://docs.puppetlabs.com/forge/contributing.html).